nonoo/tesla-aprs/README.md

 pip install -r requirements.txt
 ```

-## Running

-You don't need to activate the virtual environment to run the script.
-Use `env/bin/python` instead of the system Python binary.

 ## Tesla refresh token

 The script asks for a Tesla refresh token when run for the first time.